Justlearn

 Today, in Brazil, only around 460,000 people speak Spanish.

-However, Spanish found a way to be a part of the Brazilian culture.
+However, Spanish found a way to be a part of Brazilian culture.
 On the borders with other Spanish-speaking countries, Portuñol or Portunhol is quite popular.
 It’s a pidgin language, a combination of Spanish and Portuguese.

 Japanese Community And Brazil